drwanglu/drwanglu.github.io/index.md

 My research interests lie in geometric analysis and differential geometry, with a particular focus on geometric flows -- such as mean curvature flow and Ricci flow -- and minimal surfaces.

 I previously held faculty positions at Caltech and the University of Wisconsin--Madison.
-I have also been a visiting researcher at the Simons Laufer Mathematical Sciences Institute (SLMath,formerly MSRI) and the Institute for Advanced Study.

-I earned a B.S. in 2006 from Peking University and a Ph.D. in Mathematics in 2011 from MIT, where I was advised by [Tobias H. Colding](https://en.wikipedia.org/wiki/Tobias_Colding).
+I obtained my Ph.D. in Mathematics from MIT in 2011, under the supervision of [Tobias H. Colding](https://en.wikipedia.org/wiki/Tobias_Colding).
-I completed my postdoctoral training at SLMath, Johns Hopkins University, and Imperial College London.
+I completed my postdoctoral training at the Mathematical Sciences Research Institute (MSRI, now SLMath), Johns Hopkins University, and Imperial College London.

 ## News